thu-ml/tianshou/docs/01_tutorials/02_core_abstractions.md

 ### Implementations

 Tianshou provides several logger implementations:
-- **TensorboardLogger**: Writes to TensorBoard format for visualization with TensorBoard
+- **{class}`~tianshou.utils.logger.TensorboardLogger`**: Writes to TensorBoard format for visualization with TensorBoard
-- **WandbLogger**: Integrates with Weights & Biases for cloud-based experiment tracking
+- **{class}`~tianshou.utils.logger.WandbLogger`**: Integrates with Weights & Biases for cloud-based experiment tracking
-- **BasicLogger**: A simple logger that prints to console or file
+- **{class}`~tianshou.utils.logger.BasicLogger`**: A simple logger that prints to console or file

-All implementations inherit from `BaseLogger` and share a common interface, making it easy to switch between logging backends or use multiple loggers simultaneously.
+All implementations inherit from {class}`~tianshou.utils.logger.BaseLogger` and share a common interface, making it easy to switch between logging backends or use multiple loggers simultaneously.

 ### Data Preparation